telee0/pan-os_cli/README.md

 For example, `show session all` will list sessions in pages, so there needs a space ` ` for the next page or `q` to stop.

+The last tuple member in ('q', 1, 0) is 0.
+Any non-positive value will cause it not wait for the prompt.

 ```
 c1 = [
     'show session info',